 (Here’s a fun search string: “Confidential roadmap site:yourcompetitor.com”)

 Avoid specific dates

 Many teams create a roadmap comprised of every story with planned delivery dates—dates which are often aggressive.
-Meaning, “this is when we hope we’ll deliver it,” without really taking into account velocity or bandwidth or other priorities.
+Meaning, “this is when we hope we’ll deliver it,” without really taking into playbook velocity or bandwidth or other priorities.